Higgsing $qq$-character and irreducibility: Introduction and summary

-We remark that since the $qq$-character is symmetric under exchanging $q_1 \leftrightarrow q_2$ in this example, we may also consider another specialization $\underline{x} = (x,xq_2)$ to obtain the irreducible $qq$-character.
-Such a symmetry between $q_1$ and $q_2$ is expected to hold for the Kirillov--Reshetikhin (KR) module of simply-laced quivers~\cite{Kirillov:1987JSM}, while it would be violated in other cases.
-See \S\ref{sec:A2_w11} for $A_2$ quiver (weight $w = (1,1)$) and \S\ref{sec:BC2} for $BC_2$ quiver examples.
+We remark that since the $qq$-character is symmetric under exchanging $q_1 \leftrightarrow q_2$ in this example, we may also consider another specialization $x = (x,xq_2)$ to obtain the irreducible $qq$-character.
+Such a symmetry between $q_1$ and $q_2$ is expected to hold for the Kirillov--Reshetikhin (KR) module of simply-laced cases~\cite{Kirillov:1987JSM}, while it would not be guaranteed in other cases.
+See \S\ref{sec:A2_w11} for $A_2$ quiver (weight $w = (1,1)$) and \S\ref{sec:BC2} for $B_2/C_2$ quiver examples.